 Creepy Facts About Knoxville

-Unfortunately, many US cities have a less than perfect past.
+Unfortunately, many US cities have a less-than-perfect past.
 Knoxville has experienced this as well.
-Even in early issues of the Knoxville Gazette—the first newspaper published in Tennessee—are filled with accounts of murder, theft, and hostile Cherokee attacks.
+Even early issues of the Knoxville Gazette—the first newspaper published in Tennessee—are filled with accounts of murder, theft, and hostile Cherokee attacks.

-Besides the cities dark past, there are many creepy facts about Knoxville that most people may not know:
+Besides the city’s dark past, there are many creepy facts about Knoxville that most people may not know:

 - In 1901, Kid Curry, a member of Butch Cassidy’s Wild Bunch, shot a couple of deputies and escaped out the back window of a business on Central Avenue in what is now the Old City.
-He was captured, brought to the Knoxville Jail, but escaped and was last seen riding the sheriff’s stolen horse across the Gay Street Bridge.
+He was captured and brought to the Knoxville Jail but escaped and was last seen riding the sheriff’s stolen horse across the Gay Street Bridge.

 - Knoxville is 20 miles south of Oak Ridge National Laboratory, which was instrumental in developing the atomic bomb.

 - Hank Williams Sr. spent his last night alive right in Knoxville.

 - Knoxville has been called “The Streaking Capital of the World” and “The Underwear Capital of the World.”
 The former, coined by newsman Walter Cronkite, has to do with a mass streaking incident that occurred in the 1970s, the latter a reference to the undergarment textiles industry that was once huge in Knoxville.

 - Knoxville is the 6th most dangerous city in Tennessee.
 The rate of crime in the Knoxville metro area is 39.73 per 1,000 residents during a standard year.
 So if you’re looking to move to the area, the southeast part of the metro area is said to be the safest.